ayumi/huehue/README.md

 # HueHue

-JS Frontend for the Philips Hue API.
+Minimal JS Frontend for the Philips Hue API.

-Uses Ractive and underscore.js.

-*Work in progress*

 # Usage